pixelated/pixelated-user-agent/README.md

 $ vagrant up
 ```

-4) Set up your python virtualenv
+4) (optional) If you want to run the tests in your IDE on your host machine outside of vagrant, set up your python virtualenv

 ```
 $ pip install virtualenv setuptools